 (b) shall be deemed not to have taken effect if the written application relating thereto is not received by the Director General within 14 days of the Minister’s decision or if the information contained in the written application differs in a material particular from the information made available to the Minister prior to his decision.

-[Section 44 amended by No. 56 of 1981 s.
+[Section 44 amended: No. 56 of 1981 s.
 9; No. 54 of 1985 s.
 35 and 52.]

 45. Matters Minister may consider before deciding application